mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 region generates new duplicate sequences that weren't detected the first go around.
-So let's re-run the [unique.seqs](unique.seqs) command making sure to use the name option so that our previous names file is included:
+So let's re-run the [unique.seqs](unique.seqs) command making sure to use the name option so that our previous name file is included:

     mothur > unique.seqs(fasta=stool.trim.unique.good.filter.fasta, name=stool.trim.good.names)